PascalVault/Lazarus_Unpacker/README.md

 - Quake .PAK
 - Doom .WAD
 - Quake .WAD
+and more!

 ## Unsupported ###
 - encrypted archives
 - RAR files that use method different than "store"
+- ARJ that use method different than "store"
-- ARJ, LZH that use method different than "store"
+- LZH that use method different than "store" and "lh1"

 ## Usage ###
     use PV_Unpacker;